DinukaNavaratna/Simple_Docker_Applications/docker1/README.md

 1. Run "docker-compose up" on the root directory where the 'docker-compose.yml' file is placed.
 2. Run the below command to import the data from the docker.sql file which contains some data that affects the performance of the application.
    "docker exec -i database mysql -uroot docker < docker.sql"
+3. Run "docker service scale database=<number>" to scale the database container.
+Current is 'replicas: 2'.

 #####################################################